 May 9, 2019

-We recently brought on an amazing new Digital Fellow, Muhammad Alameldin.
+We recently brought on a new Digital Manager, Muhammad Alameldin.
 Below he shares his experience with the housing crisis.
 Share your own at http://cayim.by/story

 I’ve moved about 11 times and I’ve lived with over 20 roommates since 2014, entirely because of the high cost of rent.